Bone Tumors and Soft Tissue Tumors

 Types of Bone Tumors and Soft Tissue Tumors

-Benign bone tumors are much more common than malignant bone tumors, and they almost never become cancerous.
+Benign bone tumors are much more common than malignant bone tumors.
+They rarely become cancerous.

 These types of benign bone tumors are found most often in children and young adults:

-• Nonossifying fibromas are usually found in long bones that are still growing, such as the thighbone (femur).
+- Nonossifying fibromas are usually found in the long bones that are still growing, such as the thighbone (femur).

 Read more about types of benign bone tumors (PDF) (Spanish).